oracle/truffleruby/doc/contributor/workflow.md

 * Java JDK 8
 * Ruby >= 2.4

+The requirements include a [C compiler](../user/installing-llvm.md).
+Because it's a common issue, we remind macOS users they might need to add `export SDKROOT=$(xcrun --show-sdk-path)` to their shell profile.

 ## Workspace directory

 We recommend creating an extra directory for building TruffleRuby: